gunjit3/intercom-test/README.md

 Given a customer file and a office location, figure out all customers within 100Km of office.

 ### Approach
 Since the requirements were simple enough functional programming approach was taken.
 Each step is written as a function, constants are separated in a different file.
+Customers are represented as a python dictionary instead of a class since no methods were needed to interact with customers or manipulate their data.
 For testing pytest was used.

 ### How to run and test
 1. Create and source python virtual environment